-On Tuesday, March 10, 2020, voters in the Alpena Public School District will be asked to consider a zero (0) mill increase to provide enhancements to school district facilities.
+On Tuesday, March 10, 2020, voters in the Alpena Public School District approved a zero (0) mill increase to provide enhancements to school district facilities.

-Every project in the bond proposal has been reviewed and approved by the Michigan Department of Treasury.
-And, all renovations and upgrades will comply with the Americans with Disabilities Act (ADA).
+Every project in the bond proposal was reviewed and approved by the Michigan Department of Treasury.
+All renovations and upgrades will comply with the Americans with Disabilities Act (ADA).

-The information on this page is provided to make sure members of the community understand the proposal and that all of their questions are answered before the vote which the Board of Education has scheduled for March 10th.
+The information on this page is provided to make sure members of the community understand the proposal and how the approved funds are being used to improve our facilities.
 Check back frequently as new information will be added as the scheduled voting day approaches.

 Just like a homeowner, Alpena Public Schools maintains its facilities to the best of our ability using available funds.
 Even with the best of care however, any roof will eventually leak, and any boiler will begin to show its age and lack of efficiency.
 When a roof or heating system gets beyond its life expectancy, it becomes an obligation to address the problem.
 Homeowners often seek home improvement loans to fund these expenses.
 School districts must ask voters.

 Our buildings see thousands of students through their doors every year.
 We want to provide a great learning environment for them, and keeping kids dry and warm is an absolute must.
-Part of the March 10, 2020 bond proposal addresses our old boilers and many failing roofs.
-The documents below list the age of the existing boilers and roofs around the district.
+Part of the March 10, 2020 bond proposal was to address our old boilers and many failing roofs.
+The document below lists the age of the existing boilers and roofs around the district.